 Baxter & Associates is a full-service, experienced, national insurance broker dedicated to assisting Physicians, Surgeons, and Medical Practitioners like you acquire affordable, comprehensive medical malpractice insurance with one of our highly rated professional liability insurance providers.
-We were founded more than 20+ years ago and have decades of experience serving the malpractice insurance needs of healthcare providers all across the country.
+We were founded more than 20+ years ago and have decades of experience providing medical malpractice insurance for doctors and healthcare providers all across the country.
 As a national leader among medical malpractice and professional liability insurance agencies, we have built a solid reputation for providing innovative liability insurance programs specifically designed to meet the individual needs of our policyholders.

 Medical malpractice insurance or medical professional liability coverage is insurance that covers Medical Doctors, Osteopathic Physicians, and other healthcare professionals for indemnity payments (settlements), court costs, and damages associated with a lawsuit for malpractice.

 At Baxter & Associates, you can be assured that our experience and expertise will go a long way to assuring that you secure the most comprehensive and most affordable medical malpractice/professional liability coverage appropriate to your needs and medical practice.